ESosa0/ericablog/_posts/2016-10-13-positioning-with-flexbox.md

 Align individual items by overriding their parent value.
 For example, if you want one element in the div to be left-justified and the rest to be right-justified.
 Note: Align-items doesn’t control wrapped items.

 These are the main takeaways from the course.
 It also went over a bunch of shorthand that I won't get into here.
-I definitely recommend the codeschool course.
+I definitely recommend the Codeschool course.
 It’s short and to the point, with practice exercises after each video.
 The instructor is clear and easy to follow.
 He recommends [Flexbox Froggy](http://flexboxfroggy.com/ "flexbox froggy") to practice, which is super fun.

 If you choose to jump into flexbox, I hope you enjoy it!
 I definitely do!